agitameight/survey-form/README.md

 # survey-form
-A Survey Form, following this URL to see that
+A Survey Form.
+Following this URL to see https://agitameight.github.io/survey-form/